 Identity Theft; Personal Records

-Exempts disclosure of social security numbers from government payroll records that are public information; restricts retail merchant card issuers from requesting personal information except for credit purposes and from sharing cardholder information.
-(HB2674 CD1)
+Exempts disclosure of personal information from government records that are public information; restricts merchant cards from requesting personal information except for credit purposes.
+(SD1)

 HOUSE OF REPRESENTATIVES